 Master's degree in urban and regional planning at Michigan State University.
 Bachelor’s degree from the University of Michigan.

 Also notable: Ms. Winans is an emerging fine artist with a growing national and international following.
-She is a member of the City of Lansing Historic District Commission and serves on the board of trustees of the Historical Society of Greater Lansing.
+She is the chair of the City of Lansing Historic District Commission, a co-founder of the advocacy group Preservation Lansing, and serves on the board of trustees of the Historical Society of Greater Lansing.

 Her areas of interest are historic preservation, sustainable development, urban and regional planning, and the arts.

 Ms. Winans performs a wide variety of research, evaluation, and technical-assistance activities for the Michigan State Housing Development Authority (MSHDA).
 She provides facilitation, data analysis, reporting, and many other forms of support to the Sense of Place Council, a broad-based initiative dedicated to improving Michigan’s unique places and quality of life.

 She carries out numerous research activities to inform the ongoing development and implementation of MSHDA’s community revitalization strategy.
 Ms. Winans also participated in two rounds of statewide site visits as well as staff and stakeholder interviews in the evaluation of MSHDA’s Cool Cities Initiative to foster cultural revitalization and community development.